biocpp/biocpp-core/doc/core/tutorial_concepts/index.md

 ## Motivation

-One central design goal of SeqAn is to provide generic algorithms and data structures which can be used for different types without reimplementing the same algorithms over and over again for particular types.
+One central design goal of BioC++ is to provide generic algorithms and data structures which can be used for different types without reimplementing the same algorithms over and over again for particular types.
 This has multiple benefits: improved maintainability due to an additional level of abstraction and more importantly the ability to reuse the code with user provided types.